SCDH/ag3d-agishape-metadata-extraktor/README.md

 # Extract metadata workflow

-Extract data following a certain model from PDFs and create pseudo CSV from it.
+Extract data following a certain model from PDFs and create CSV from it.

+There are two workflows available:

+1. Manual execution via command line
+2. As a webservice

 ## Prerequisites

 - `pdftotext` ([poppler-utils][pu])
 - [Perl 5][pl]

-## Workflow
+## Script execution

 0. Have your PDF file following the right format ready as `somename.pdf`
 1. Extract plain text from PDF via `pdftotext`: